flyinsky6/Deep_KsuccSite/README.md

 # Dataset
 The dataset includes positive and negative examples with a window size of 33.
 # Model
-The best model of different feature can be downloaded.
+The best model of different feature can be downloaded in model directory, where best_modelCTDC.h5, best_modelEGAAC+APAAC.h5 are the best model of CTDC, the combination of EGAAC and APAAC.
+The model.part1-4.rar should be unzip before used, and it's used for embedding method.
 # Contact
 Feel free to contact us if you nedd any help: flyinsky6@gmail.com